 - Difficulties with identifying a charitable beneficiary.

-Recently, a couple walked into our office to complete an estate plan.
+Some time ago, a couple walked into our office to complete an estate plan.
 The couple was young, in their mid-20s, and they brought their toddler with them.
 The wife was clearly pregnant with child number two.
 The couple completed their first wills through an online service, and, not completely understanding what these provisions meant, the couple selected most of the default provisions.
 The default provisions did not contemplate any future children that they may have.
 If the parents had died after their second child had been born, the probate of their online will would have been a disaster.

 4. The will doesn’t waive probate court requirements or provide flexible fiduciary power.